William Manley: Later life

 Manley was awarded the honorary rank of surgeon general and retired from the army in 1884 with a distinguished service pension.
 Upon retirement he was made a Knight of the Venerable Order of Saint John of Jerusalem and a Companion of the Order of the Bath.
 He died in Cheltenham, Gloucestershire, on 16 November 1901.

 Family

-Manley married Miss M. E. Darton, daughter of Thomas Hartwood Darton, of Temple Dinsley, Hertfordshire.
+He married Miss M. E. Darton, daughter of Thomas Hartwood Darton, of Temple Dinsley, Hertfordshire.
 They had one daughter and five sons, including Lieutenant G. E. D. Manley, who died while on service in China shortly before his father's death in 1901.